 Dr. Kaye received a Bachelor of Arts degree with honors from the University of California, San Diego in Applied Mechanics and Engineering Sciences.
 After graduating from New York Medical College, he completed his internship and residency training in pathology at Harbor - UCLA Medical Center.

 - What laboratory tests can support the diagnosis of antiphospholipid syndrome?

 - Find a local Rheumatologist in your town

 What is catastrophic antiphospholipid syndrome?

-Catastrophic antiphospholipid syndrome is rare, affecting less than 1% of those with antiphospholipid syndrome.
+Catastrophic antiphospholipid syndrome is rare.
 Catastrophic antiphospholipid syndrome is sometimes referred to as Asherson's syndrome after the researcher who described it in the early 1990s.

 Bucciarelli S., et al. Mortality in the Catastrophic Antiphospholipid Syndrome.
 Arthritis & Rheumatism 2006;2568-76.

 Kelley's Textbook of Rheumatology, W B Saunders Co, edited by Shaun Ruddy, et al., 2000.